 In my opinion, the combination of the "race and ethnicity" plus "immigration" themes is and will remain, for the foreseeable future, the most intensely divisive political issues in the USA.
 They underpin the likely intensification of the struggle of some among the ever-decreasing white majority to maintain their perceived political supremacy.
-Beginning in mid-2015, this struggle has crystallized in the "base" exploited by Donald Trump, and is regularly re-energized in his virtually white-only "rallies."
-It will not soon disintegrate and disappear again, whether or not he wins reelection in 2020.
+Beginning in mid-2015, this struggle had crystallized in the "base" exploited by Donald Trump, and it will not soon disintegrate and disappear again.
 It may over time stretch the institutional bulwarks of "normal politics" in the American republic to the breaking-point.

 There are some lessons to be drawn from the history of the twentieth century which suggest that, once a bitter divide within an important country has been allowed to fester and grow over a sufficient period of time, the appearance of any sudden new global crisis of whatever kind could cause one side of the divide to seek a regressive "solution," a resolution which cannot easily be reversed thereafter and which eventually brings about dreadful consequences.